armory/documentation/_spinnaker/operator.md

 # Benefits of Operator

 - Stop using Halyard commands: just `kubectl apply` your Spinnaker configuration.
 This includes support for local files.
-- Expose Spinnaker to the outside world (via `LoadBalancer`).
+- Expose Spinnaker to the outside world (with `LoadBalancer`).
 You can still disable that behavior if you prefer to manage ingresses and load balancers yourself.
 - Deploy any version of Spinnaker.
 Operator is not tied to a particular version of Spinnaker.
 - Keep secrets separate from your config.
 Store your config in `git` and have an easy Gitops workflow.
 - Validate your configuration before applying it (with webhook validation).